perriefidelis/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 State commitments, especially state roots, are necessary for proving the correctness of state changes in an optimistic rollup.
 The rollup contract accepts new state roots from operators immediately after they are posted, but can later delete invalid state roots to restore the rollup to its correct state.

-### Fraud proving {#fraud-proving}
+### fault proving {#fault-proving}

 As explained, optimistic rollups allow anyone to publish blocks without providing proofs of validity.
 However, to ensure the chain remains safe, optimistic rollups specify a time window during which anyone can dispute a state transition.
 Hence, rollup blocks are called “assertions” since anyone can dispute their validity.

-If someone disputes an assertion, then the rollup protocol will initiate the fraud proof computation.
-Every type of fraud proof is interactive—someone must post an assertion before another person can challenge it.
-The difference lies in how many rounds of interaction are required to compute the fraud proof.
+If someone disputes an assertion, then the rollup protocol will initiate the fault proof computation.
+Every type of fault proof is interactive—someone must post an assertion before another person can challenge it.
+The difference lies in how many rounds of interaction are required to compute the fault proof.

 Single-round interactive proving schemes replay disputed transactions on L1 to detect invalid assertions.
 The rollup protocol emulates the re-execution of the disputed transaction on L1 (Ethereum) using a verifier contract, with the computed state root determining who wins the challenge.
 If the challenger's claim about the rollup’s correct state is correct, the operator is penalized by having their bond slashed.

-However, re-executing transactions on L1 to detect fraud requires publishing state commitments for individual transactions and increases the data rollups must publish on-chain.
+However, re-executing transactions on L1 to detect fault requires publishing state commitments for individual transactions and increases the data rollups must publish on-chain.
 Replaying transactions also incurs significant gas costs.
 For these reasons, optimistic rollups are switching to multi-round interactive proving, which achieves the same objective (i.e., detecting invalid rollup operations) with more efficiency.

 #### Multi-round interactive proving {#multi-round-interactive-proving}